Euphydryas editha taylori: Chemical ecology

 Taylor's checkerspot larvae rely on complex multitrophic interactions for survival.
 The larvae feed upon certain plant species in the native Castilleja and exotic Plantago genera that produce defensive compounds called iridoid glycosides.
 Over time, the Taylor's checkerspot has developed a tolerance for these compounds, such that the larvae are able to consume the foliage of these plants and sequester the compounds in their own tissues.
 These compounds then confer chemical protection against bird predators to the larvae.

 Conservation status

 The Taylor's checkerspot butterfly is at extreme risk of going extinct.
 It was listed as endangered under the U.S. Endangered Species Act in 2013.
 In 2006, it was listed as state-endangered in Washington, where an active conservation program is underway.
 In Oregon Taylor's checkerspot is on the Threatened and Endangered Species list, but receives no protection under state statute.
-Before its dramatic decline Taylor's checkerspot was documented at more than seventy sites, but is currently found only at twelve sites in Washington and two in Oregon.
+Before its dramatic decline Taylor's checkerspot was documented at more than seventy sites, but is currently found only at ten sites in Washington and two in Oregon.
 It is currently listed as endangered in Canada, owing to the recent discovery of populations on Denman Island.